Abdul-Aziz026/DataBase-interview-Question/Database (Basic Concept + sql).md

 # DataBase Basics

+### What is a Database?
+Answer: A database is a structured collection of data organized in a way that a computer program can quickly select and retrieve specific pieces of data.

 ### What is dbms?
 DBMS stands for Database Management System.
-It is software that facilitates the creation, organization, retrieval, and management of data in a database.
-A database is a structured collection of data that is stored and accessed electronically.
-DBMS provides an interface for interacting with the database, allowing users to input, retrieve, update, and manage data efficiently.
+It is software that enables users to interact with databases, providing functionalities for data storage, retrieval, update, and management.

 ### Relational Database?
 Relational database: A relational database is the most common type of database.
 It organizes data into tables, each consisting of rows and columns.
 Primary and foreign keys define the relationships between tables.

+### Explain the difference between a DBMS and a RDBMS.
+Answer: A DBMS (Database Management System) manages data in a general way, while an RDBMS (Relational Database Management System) specifically manages data using a relational model, involving tables with rows and columns, and enforcing relationships between tables.

+### What is denormalization?
+Answer: Denormalization is the process of introducing redundancy into a database by combining tables or adding redundant data.
+It is done to improve query performance by reducing the need for complex joins.

 ### what is sql?
 Structured Query Language (SQL) is a programming language used to manage and manipulate data in a relational database.
 SQL allows you to perform a wide range of operations, including querying, inserting, updating, and deleting data.